 4. Improve your credit

-Before visiting your lender to inquire about mortgage refinancing options, you should first look at your credit report to determine ways you can build your credit.
-If your credit report is full of negative items like late payments, hard inquiries and delinquent accounts, there could be some areas you could make some improvements.
-By submitting challenges, sending letters, and making phone calls to the major credit agencies, you can work toward getting better credit.
-There are also companies that offer credit repair solutions that can get help you on your credit repair journey.
+Before visiting your lender to inquire about mortgage refinancing options, you should look at your credit report to determine how to build your credit.
+If your credit report is full of negative items, there are probably some areas where you can make improvements.
+If any of the negative items are incorrect or false, you have a legal right to have them removed from your credit report.
+Some companies offer credit repair solutions that can help you on your credit repair journey, including filing disputes on your behalf.

 In addition, you can work to make payments on time and in full and reduce your credit utilization ratio.
-Steps like this can have a long-term positive effect on your credit.
+Steps like this can have a long-term positive effect on your credit rating.

 5. Consider cash-out refinancing

-The largest disadvantage to a cash-out refinance is the equity loss of your investment.
-Although the amount of money between what you currently owe and what your house is valued can be a sizable help for short-term debts, you will still be accountable to pay back the new and larger loan in the long term.
+The amount of money between what you currently owe and what your house is valued at can be a sizable help for short-term debts.
+Keep in mind, though, that you’ll still be responsible for paying back the new and larger loan in the long term.

 6. Apply for a VA IRRRL